wilkinsona/spring-boot-development-eclipse-plugin/README.md

  - Warns about lambda expressions with a block body containing a single statement
  - Warns about unused method parameters in main code
  - Reports an error if a usage of AssertJ's `assertThat(…)` is incomplete
+ - Warns about packages in main code that contain public or protected classes but no `package-info.java` file

 ### Building